prajesh123916/SmatBot-Internship/README.md

 Mahindra Logistics:

 problem statement - Given an image/document of a POD (Proof Of Delivery) predict whether it's clear/unclear.
-The POD can be of jpg, jpeg or pdf formats.
+Also detect whether the important stamps and remarks are printed on the POD or not.